Using Lyman-$\alpha$ transits to constrain models of atmospheric escape: Acknowledgements

 \section{Acknowledgements}

+We thank the anonymous reviewer for their comments, which improved the manuscript.
 JEO is also supported by a Royal Society University Research Fellowship.
 ES \& JEO. has also received funding from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (Grant agreement No. 853022, PEVAP).
 The authors acknowledge support from NASA XRP grant 80NSSC23K0282.
 This research is based on observations made with the NASA/ESA Hubble Space Telescope obtained from the Space Telescope Science Institute, which is operated by the Association of Universities for Research in Astronomy, Inc., under NASA contract NAS 5–26555.
 These observations are associated with program(s) 11817, 12034, 12965, 13650, and 14222.
 This work benefited from the 2022 Exoplanet Summer Program in the Other Worlds Laboratory (OWL) at the University of California, Santa Cruz, a program funded by the Heising-Simons Foundation.
 For the purpose of open access, the authors have applied a Creative Commons Attribution (CC-BY) license to any Author Accepted Manuscript version arising.